Replicator#

 Authentication token generated when the headless instance was registered (see above)

-Name assigned to the headless instance
+Name given to the headless instance when it was registered

-Deploying a headless instance#
+Deploying a headless Replicator instance#

 View instructions